 Now in our second century, Toccoa Falls College continues to focus on students who are dedicated to Christ and aspire toward academic excellence in preparing to invest their lives either in full-time Christian ministry or in ministry through their secular employment.
-TFC currently has 30 majors and 48 minors in four different schools: Arts and Sciences, Christian Ministries, Nursing, and Professional Studies.
+TFC currently has 30 majors and 41 minors in four different schools: Arts & Sciences, Christian Ministries, Nursing, and Professional Studies.

-In 2020, the College added the School of Graduate Studies with its first program, the Master of Arts in Organizational Leadership.
-In 2021, the College launched a Master of Arts in Marriage and Family Therapy and in 2023 a Master of Arts in Christian Ministry to continue our pursuit of preparing Christian leaders and professionals to influence the world wherever God places them.
-As the School of Graduate Studies has grown, additional degrees, concentrations, and certificates have been added, as described in this catalog.
+In 2020, the College added the Division of Graduate Studies with its first program, the Master of Arts in Organizational Leadership.
+In 2021, the College launched a Master of Arts in Marriage and Family Therapy to continue our pursuit of preparing Christian leaders and professionals to influence the world wherever God places them.
+As the Division of Graduate Studies grew, additional degrees, concentrations, and certificates were added, as described in this catalog.
+The Division of Graduate Studies officially became the School of Graduate Studies on October 6, 2022.